margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Today I hope to pray the prayers we prayed in school for all schools nationwide.
 Today I hope someone feels free of a claim that holds them in hostage and in bondage.

-## Memories ##
-I remember the crowd of people wearing red, white, and blue clothes.
-I remember the women working on grassroots projects in the Stadium.
-I remember the reformation, and the repentance, and the shift of view.
-I remember the size of the crowd.
-I remember my friend's passion.
-I remember the people working in the post office, and the Fed Ex Office, and the Government buildings, and the Salvation Army.
-I remember listening to "One Tribe" and "I Believe".
-I remember serving in the Diversity and Inclusion Club and God giving me an interest in Islam in high school.
-I remember feeling "white privilege" and "white guilt" in the Diversity and Inclusion Club.
-I remember taking a photo.
-I remember feeling concerned about healing from racial prejudices.
-I remember praying with the prayers of African American mothers for the African Americans and then an African American man telling me I would be a good mom.
-I remember questioning if I was a lesbian or not and actually imagining if I was a lesbian, transgender, and someone asked me if I was a lesbian.

 ## What is a memory you would like to erase? ##
 As a free agent, I would like to erase the memory of being 'a heartbroken cowgirl', a criminal, and a damsel in distress within.
 I am a free agent, I am able, I am intelligent, I have a good sense of humor, and I am quick to forgive.